πŸ”₯ DeepEval for TypeScript is now in beta. Read the announcement.

 In the example above the FaithfulnessMetric would pass the answer, because the completion-year claim is supported by passage [2].
 The CitationFaithfulnessMetric fails it, because the [1] citation points to the height passage rather than the passage that supports the claim.

-There are seven optional parameters when creating a CitationFaithfulnessMetric:
+There are eight optional parameters when creating a CitationFaithfulnessMetric:

-• [Optional] threshold: a float representing the minimum passing score, defaulted to 1.0.
+• [Optional] threshold: a float representing the minimum passing score.
+Can also be set to None to run the metric in score-only mode.
+Defaulted to 1.0.
 The score is 1.0 for a faithful answer and 0.0 for an unfaithful one, so the default requires a faithful verdict to pass.

 • [Optional] include_reason: a boolean which when set to True, will include a reason for its evaluation score.
 Defaulted to True.